addania/coding/src/pages/React_vs_JS.md

 ```

 Again we should get an error.
 But we only get one, even though we should get two errors.
-Reason is that properties are optional, therefore we need to add .isRequired:
+Reason is that properties are optional, therefore we need to add <code>.isRequired</code>code>:
 ```
 <div id="root"></div>
 <script src="https://unpkg.com/react@16.0.0-rc.3/umd/react.development.js" crossorigin></script>